 The RFP requires that the Consultant complete all tasks and deliverables of the Master Plan in twenty-four months from the date of issuance of the NTP.
-The goal is to fully develop the draft Master Plan in a twelve month timeframe, and twelve months to develop the final Master Plan and programmatic EIR.
+The goal is to fully develop the draft Master Plan in a twelve-month timeframe, with the final Master Plan and programmatic EIR over the subsequent twelve months.

 The Project Schedule proposed by MVVA follows the goals and milestones outlined in the RFP, and reasonably overlays tasks that could be completed simultaneously.
-The required number of meetings for the Steering Committee and phasing of community outreach are outlined accordingly.
+The required number of meetings for the Technical Advisory Committee, Steering Committee, and phasing of community outreach are outlined accordingly.
 The proposed schedule also accounts for City holidays, as well as comment periods and presentations to City staff, and unforeseen issues.